Frequently Asked Questions

 2. Ask for hand search of film at airport hand luggage x-ray areas.
 You have a legal right to a hand search on film in the USA unless they are on red alert for terrorism.
 I have never been refused a hand search in the USA and I have had dozens of them at Newark, JFK, Boston, Chicago, Denver and San Francisco.
-I have also had hand searches of my film at Hong Kong, Sydney, Auckland and Christchurch airports.
-I now avoid flights in Europe, preferring to drive.
+I have also had hand searches of my film at Amsterdam, Berlin, Rome, Vienna, Hong Kong, Sydney, Auckland and Christchurch airports.
+I try and avoid flights in Europe, preferring to drive.
 This is specifically to avoid airport x-ray scans.
 I always carry my film in clear plastic bags (I use Ortlieb A3 map cases as they are large, very stong, have a velcro closure to secure the films inside and are crystal clear with a carry chord).

 3. Have film processed locally when on a trip.
 This can be done but is difficult as there are not many good b&w labs left.